-- Students may miss one synchronous class and must participate in ALL asynchronous activities. - Any missed classes beyond the single class will require make-up work including any of the following; written work including research and literature review, professional reading with written review, special projects, etc., typically equivalent to a 10 page paper - Any "planned absences" must be discussed with and approved by the course professor at least two weeks in advance of the absence. - In case of illness and true emergencies, please notify your instructor as soon as possible. - More than one absence a semester could result in a failure to complete the class. - Late to class: More than 20 minutes will require make-up work at the discretion of the professor.
+- Students may miss one synchronous class and must participate in ALL asynchronous activities. - Any missed classes beyond the single class will require make-up work including any of the following; written work including research and literature review, professional reading with written review, special projects, etc., typically equivalent to a 10 page paper - Any "planned absences" must be discussed with and approved by the course professor at least two weeks in advance of the absence. - In case of illness and true emergencies, please notify your instructor as soon as possible. - Any absence that has not been made up by attending another section of group supervision (practicum or internship) could result in a failure to complete the class. - Late to class: More than 20 minutes will require the class to be made up by attending another section of group supervison (either practicum or internship) at the discretion of the professor.
 Arriving late impacts the work of your classmates and may communicate disrespect for your instructor and your peers.